etijskens/et-micc/DEVENV.rst

 forth between both environments several times.

 There are important differences in managing your environment on your local machine and on the cluster.
-They are described in detail in :ref:`Tutorial-cluster`.
+They are described in detail in :ref:`tutorial-6`.

 .. warning:: `Micc <https://github.com/etijskens/et-micc>`_ was designed for supporting HPC
     developers, and, consequentially, with Linux systems in mind.
 We provide support for Linux